ESMValGroup/ESMValCore/doc/quickstart/configure.rst

    lead to overcrowding the node by a single user (you)!

-Create a Dask distruted cluster on the computer running ESMValCore, with 4 workers with two 2 GiB of memory each (8 GiB in total):
+Create a Dask distributed cluster on the computer running ESMValCore, with 4 workers with two 2 GiB of memory each (8 GiB in total):

 .. code:: yaml